PedroJoaquim/ParaGraph/README.md

 **ParaGraph** is a simple, single machine, graph processing library.

-This systems aims at helping developers creating easy to use and parallelize graph algorithms that can run over a huge graph.
+This library aims at helping developers create easy to use and parallelize graph algorithms that run over huge graphs.
 The developed algorithms are based on the Google's Pregel "Think Like a Vertex" programming model and are executed under the Bulk Synchronous Parallel computational model.

 The computation runs by supersteps, every superstep a `compute()` function is executed in parallel at each vertex.
 Every vertex is able to update its value and send messages to its outgoing neighbors or vertices whose id is known.
 Messages sent during superstep N will be available in superstep N+1.
 The computation ends when all vertices have called the `voteToHalt()` function.
 Vertices that vote to halt in one superstep  but receive messages in later supersteps are reactivated